AnhNhan/Converge/docs/architecture/End-to-End Encryption.md

     * We reverse it a little bit.
 Now, we generate a test package using the user's public encryption key, which has to be successfully decrypted by the user's private key (re-)generated from his password client-side, and the result verified with the server for it to grant an access token & other encryption keys
         * requires lots of sniffing (more sniffed attempts yields more data to verify against), and offline brute forcing (it helps that encryption keys are *way* longer than idiomatic password hashes)
         * it's just less stressful to guess to password. *way* less stress than with regular password hashing
-        * I better familiarize with how encryption key pairs look like again.
-I think it's possible to generate decryption keys, but a whole key-*pair*?
+        * Encryption key IV generated more or less solely from password
-        * Uh, just use the salted (+ hashed?) user password as a seed?
+        * Uh, just use the salted (+ hashed?) user password as a seed/iv?
             * This would require us to send the salt over the wire.
+Free offline attacks :/
+            * Another approach: Another key-exchange (:/).
+Server generates encryption key pair, sends encryption key to client.
+Client generates authentication test payload and sends using that encryption key.
+            * Why don't we just use TLS?

 Data retrieval by client
 --------------------------

 * Client sends along the access token with each request, from which we can be certain that a client is authenticated
 * We do visibility checks on each single piece of data, maybe hiding it from the server response
-* We do de-normalization as far as possible (we may or may not encrypt associations, too. those get resolved on the client. lovely n+1 :))
+* We do de-normalization as far as possible (we may or may not encrypt associations, too. those would get resolved on the client. lovely n+1 :))

 Data operations
 ---------------